OpenBuildings/jam/guide/jam/associations.md

 ### Avoiding Name Collisions

 You are not free to use just any name for your associations.
-Because creating an association adds a field with that name to the model, it is a bad idea to give an association a name that is already used Jelly Fields.
+Because creating an association adds a field with that name to the model, it is a bad idea to give an association a name that is already used Jam Fields.
 The association will overwrite the field, breaking things.
 For instance, its bad to have "profile" as both field and association in your model.

 ### Updating the Schema